haxys/MTGA-Decks/Notes/deckbuilding.md

 ## Chapter 5: Revising the Deck

 Revising your deck is a crucial step in the deckbuilding process.
 It involves evaluating your deck's performance and making necessary adjustments to enhance its effectiveness and enjoyment.
-This chapter will provide criteria for revisions, tips on managing the Sideboard, and practical examples to illustrate these concepts.
+This chapter provides criteria for revisions, tips on managing the Sideboard, and practical examples to illustrate these concepts.

 ### Criteria for Revisions

-Revisions should be guided by a set of clear criteria to ensure your deck evolves in a balanced and effective manner.
-Always keep your core priorities in mind:
+Revisions should be guided by clear criteria to ensure your deck evolves effectively.
+Keep your core priorities in mind:

-1. **Fun to Play:** Ensure that your deck is enjoyable for both you and your opponents.
-If the deck creates a frustrating or uninteresting experience, consider making changes to enhance the fun factor.
+1. **Fun to Play:** Ensure your deck is enjoyable for both you and your opponents.
+If the deck creates a frustrating or uninteresting experience, make changes to enhance the fun factor.
 2. **Interesting Ideas:** Maintain the unique themes and concepts that make your deck stand out.
 While competitiveness is important, preserving the deck's originality and creativity is key.
 3. **Competitiveness:** Aim to make your deck as powerful as possible within the constraints of its theme.
 Balance is important; ensure your deck can hold its own in various play environments.